hyharry/unit_square_cell/sphx_v1/source/Manual on cell_computation.py.rst

 ``linear_algebra_backend()``, namely *Eigen*, *PETSc* (default), and *STL*.
-Notice that the backend should be specified at the beginning of all the calculation and initialization, as the corresponding matrix and vector objects are casted in a style appropriate for the chose backend.
+Notice that the backend should be specified at the beginning of all the calculation and initialization, as the corresponding matrix and vector objects are casted in a style appropriate for the chosen backend.

 .. code:: python